 True wolves, such as the Mexican and American red wolves also at Fossil Rim, are strict carnivores, but the maned wolf is omnivorous.
 This means that they eat a variety of foods including a fruit, the loberia - a small tomato-like berry which is such a large part of their diet that it is called the “wolf apple.”

-Maned wolves do not howl, but communicate with loud roaring barks.
+Maned wolves do not howl, but communicate with loud roar barks.
 These barks are most commonly heard during the breeding season.
-Submissive whining and “puffing” noises to pups are other vocalizations.
+Submissive whining and puffing noises to pups are other vocalizations.

 Although considered endangered by the Argentine and Brazilian governments, little is known about the social life of wild maned wolves.
 Mostly solitary, males and females form mated pairs, sharing and defending a territory, but are rarely found together outside of the annual breeding season.

-We have learned from animals in captivity that males play an important role in raising young along with the female, mainly in terms of providing food to the pups.
-In the wild, the wolf is rarely seen with their pups.
-The pups are black at birth and turn red at about six months of age and generally leave their parents' territory at one year old.
+We have learned from animals in captivity that males play a role in raising young along with the female, mainly in terms of providing food to the pups.
+In the wild, the maned wolf is rarely seen with its pups.
+The pups are black at birth and turn golden-red at about six months of age and generally leave their parents' territory at one year old.

 The main threats to the survival of maned wolves are disease, loss of habitat due to the rapid conversion of grasslands from traditional large cattle ranches to soybean or other agricultural production, and conflict with man.
 Their fondness for domestic chickens gets maned wolves into trouble with ranchers and poultry farmers.
 Hunting is considered a definite threat to their survival in the wild.

-Fossil Rim is home to four wolves in the Intensive Management Area and are visible on a Behind-the-Scenes Tour.
+At Fossil Rim, maned wolves live in the Jim Jackson Intensive Management Area.
 Most recently, three pups were born in 2018.

 MEET THE NEIGHBORS